collectiveaccess/ProvidenceDocs/_source/providence/user/import/c_creating_mapping.rst

 Column 4: Group
 ^^^^^^^^^^^^^^^

-In many cases, data will map into corresponding metadata elements bundled together in a container.
-Declaring a Group in Column 4 of an import mapping is a simple way to ensure that all of your mappings to a Container actually end up in the same place.
-Group names are arbitrary; CollectiveAccess will recognize a group of any name for any number of metadata elements, as long as the name is consistent.
+In many cases, data will map into corresponding metadata elements bundled together in a `Container <file:///Users/charlotteposever/Documents/ca_manual/providence/user/import/containers.html#import-containers>`_. **Declaring a Group in Column 4 of an import mapping is a simple way to ensure that all of your mappings to a Container actually end up in the same place.** Group names are arbitrary; CollectiveAccess will recognize a group of any name for any number of metadata elements, as long as the name is consistent.

 To create a group, assign the arbitrary group name to a line in the Group column.
 This will direct the mapping to place rows of data into a single container.
 To make sure both the Date itself and the date type end up in the same instance of the Date container, simply assign them to the same group in the fourth mapping column.